 The session reliability connections policy setting allows or prevents session reliability.

-The session reliability tout policy setting has a default of 180 seconds, or three minutes.
-Though you can extend the amount of t session reliability keeps a session open, this feature is designed to be convenient to the user and it does not, therefore, prompt the user for reauthentication.
+The session reliability timeout policy setting has a default of 180 seconds, or three minutes.
+Though you can extend the amount of time session reliability keeps a session open, this feature is convenient to the user and it does not, therefore, prompt the user for reauthentication.

 Incoming session reliability connections use port 2598, unless you change the port number defined in the session reliability port number policy setting.

 If you do not want users to be able to reconnect to interrupted sessions without having to reauthenticate, use the Auto Client Reconnect feature.
 You can configure the Auto client reconnect authentication policy setting to prompt users to reauthenticate when reconnecting to interrupted sessions.

 If you use both session reliability and auto client reconnect, the two features work in sequence.
 Session reliability closes, or disconnects, the user session after the amount of time you specify in the Session reliability timeout policy setting.
 After that, the auto client reconnect policy settings take effect, attempting to reconnect the user to the disconnected session.

 Session reliability is enabled by default at the server.
 To disable this feature, configure the policy managed by the server.